themisir/themisir.com/content/posts/implementing-ordered-queue.md

 ---

-Usually queues are implemented using an array (static array if the queue is bounded[^bounded queue] or dynamic array if unbounded).
-Aside from the internal array, queue also holds a *pointer* to the first and last item of the queue, and those *pointers* are respectively called head and tail.
+usuawwy queues awe impwemented using a-an awway (static a-awway if the q-queue is bounded[^bounded q-queue] o-ow dynamic awway i-if unbounded).
+UwU a-aside fwom the i-intewnaw awway, rawr x3 queue awso howds a *pointew* to the fiwst and wast item of the q-queue, (ꈍᴗꈍ) and those *pointews* awe wespectivewy cawwed head and t-taiw.

-When you add a new item to a regular queue, the item will be set to the `array[tail+1]`.
-And when you pop an item from the queue, the item at `array[head]` will be returned and value of the head will be increased.
-If you are interested about in depth implementation details please check out related keywords on your favourite search engine.
-Or just use javascript which has an array that's in fact a dictionary, that can also be used as a queue (and stack as well, YAY!).
+when you add a nyew item to a weguwaw q-queue, OwO the i-item wiww be set t-to the `array[tail+1]`. ^•ﻌ•^ and when you pop an item fwom the q-queue, OwO the item a-at `array[head]` wiww be wetuwned and vawue of the h-head wiww be incweased. -.- i-if you a-awe intewested a-about in depth impwementation d-detaiws p-pwease check o-out wewated keywowds o-on youw favouwite seawch engine. (ˆ ﻌ ˆ)♡ ow just use javascwipt which has an awway t-that's in fact a dictionawy, (⑅˘꒳˘) that can awso be u-used as a queue (and stack as weww, (U ᵕ U❁) y-yay!).

-Aside from arrays, queues can be also implemented using linked lists as well.
-And that's what we are going to use in our queue implementation.
-However aside from [YOLO](http://yolo.urbanup.com/13839877 )ing our internal data structure choice, there's actually technicial reasoning behind it.
-If you remember we said that our data structure is going to be ordered in a custom way.
-That means we might regularly need to break the queue in between and put an item there.
-Putting an item between existing items on array is not feasible, because you can't just insert item into middle of an array.
-There might be an `Insert(int index, T item)` method for `List` implementation on your favourite language (which is javascript of course!
-Wait js doesn't have `array.insert`, oh wait [it does have this one](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) which of course does multiple things at once).
-But keep in mind that Insert doesn't magically warp time & space to create a new memory address between n and n+1th item.
-Instead it does moves items around to create space for the new item, which can become costly for large data sets.
+aside fwom awways, (U ᵕ U❁) queues can be a-awso impwemented u-using winked wists a-as weww. (⑅˘꒳˘) and t-that's nyani we a-awe going to use i-in ouw queue impwementation. ( ͡o ω ͡o ) howevew a-aside fwom [yowo](http://yolo.urbanup.com/13839877)ing ouw intewnaw data stwuctuwe choice, >_< t-thewe's actuawwy t-techniciaw w-weasoning behind i-it. if you wemembew w-we said t-that ouw data stwuctuwe i-is going t-to be owdewed in a custom way. that means we might weguwawwy nyeed to bweak the q-queue in between and put an item thewe. mya putting a-an item between existing items o-on awway is nyot feasibwe, mya because you can't just insewt item into m-middwe of an awway. 😳 thewe might b-be an `Insert(int index, T item)` method fow `List` impwementation on youw favouwite w-wanguage (which i-is javascwipt of c-couwse! wait js d-doesn't have `array.insert`, XD oh wait [it does have this one](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) which of couwse does muwtipwe things a-at once). :3 but k-keep in mind t-that insewt doesn't m-magicawwy wawp t-time & space t-to cweate a nyew m-memowy addwess b-between ny and ny+1th item.
+(U ﹏ U) instead it does moves items awound to cweate space fow t-the nyew item, -.- which can become costwy fow wawge d-data sets.

-How does linked list help us in inserting new items in between you would say.
-Well, because it's just pointers between nodes, we will only need to modify 1 or 2 nodes to put a new item in between: a node before the added item and the one after it if we have used double linked list.
+how does winked wist hewp us in insewting n-nyew items i-in between you w-wouwd say. :3 weww, b-because it's j-just pointews between n-nyodes, (U ﹏ U) we w-wiww onwy nyeed t-to modify 1 ow 2 nyodes to put a new item in between: a nyode befowe the added i-item and the one aftew it if we have used doubwe w-winked wist.

-Linked list also gives us flexibility to expand and shrink our data set without having to worry about costly array resize operations (which involves allocation of a new array with new size, copying data from the previous array to the new one then deallocation of the previous array).
-You might be saying that, well array gives you flexibility on random access by letting you access to any nth item in O(1) time complexity.
-But the thing is our data structure only cares about the value on the head node.
+winked wist awso gives us fwexibiwity t-to expand and s-shwink ouw data s-set without having t-to wowwy about c-costwy awway w-wesize opewations (which i-invowves a-awwocation of a nyew awway with nyew size, 😳😳😳 copying data fwom the pwevious awway t-to the nyew one then deawwocation of the pwevious a-awway). -.- you might be saying t-that, ( ͡o ω ͡o ) weww awway gives you fwexibiwity on wandom access by wetting y-you access to any nyth item i-in o(1) time compwexity. rawr x3 b-but the thing is ouw data stwuctuwe onwy cawes about the vawue on the h-head nyode.

 ```go
 type OrderedQueue[T any] interface {